.NET Memory Profiler 5.0 Preview 2

-SciTech Software is pleased the first preview of .NET Memory Profiler 5.0.
+SciTech Software is pleased to announce the second preview of .NET Memory Profiler 5.0.
 The major new features of .NET Memory Profiler 5.0 are:

 - New WPF based user interface